albar965/littlenavmap-manual/src/en/NAVDATA.rst

 *Little Navmap* can use up to two databases in parallel:

 #. **Simulator database:** Created by reading the scenery library of
-   FSX, Prepar3D, Microsoft Flight Simulator 2020 or X-Plane.
+   FSX, Prepar3D, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024 or X-Plane.
 #. **Navigation database:** Provided by Navigraph.
 Does not have to be
    compiled and can be updated by the Navigraph FMS Data Manager to the latest AIRAC cycle.